ostrio:cookies

 [!IMPORTANT] On the Server: it's possible to create many new Cookies() instances with handler callbacks and onCookies hooks, then later each instance can get destroyed calling .destroy() method.

 Note: Only one middleware will be registered and passed into WebApp.connectHandlers.use() at the time!
-All consequent handler and onCookies callbacks and hooks will be added to shared Map and called as expected within the first registered middleware.
+All subsequent handler and onCookies callbacks and hooks will be added to shared Map and called as expected within the first registered middleware.
 Invoking .middleware() method manually will result in warning and will return "blank" middleware handler which will instantly call NextFunc()

 new Cookies() Constructor